-Pre-assembled wall mount controller shall have a height of 20.06” (51 cm), width of 13” (33.02 cm), and depth of 4.75” (12.07 cm).
+Pre-assembled wall mount controller shall have a height of 20" (51 cm), width of 13" (33 cm), and depth of 4.8" (12 cm).

-The controller shall be furnished in an outdoor, weather resistant, wall mount gray powder-coated metal enclosure, pre-wired for remote control, with a key lock.
+The controller shall be furnished in an outdoor, weather-resistant, wall mount gray powder-coated metal enclosure, pre-wired for remote control, with a key lock.

 The controller shall provide modular expansion from 8 to 54 stations.